About NEC

 Email: gabby@neweconomy.net

 Born and raised on O’ahu, Gabby now spends her time between Oaxaca and the Pacific Northwest.
 Gabby began doing fossil fuel divestment and environmental justice organizing as a student in Portland, OR.
 They come to the solidarity economy movement after years spent working as cartographer, teacher, and designer while traveling and learning in Mexico and the Caribbean.
 Gabby joined NEC in 2019.
-She is excited to be settling into a role bridging digital storytelling, design, and popular education in service of systems change.
+She is excited to be settling into a role bridging digital storytelling, design, and education in service of systems change.

-Title: Network Weaver
+Title: Network Weaving Director

 Email: keel@neweconomy.net